 For detailed tax guidance for Lloyd’s business see Lloyd’s Crystal web pages available on www.lloyds.com.

-US Classification
+US Classification - Conditional:

-Conditional:

 Required on all contracts where the original premium is in US Dollars, irrespective of risk location, or where the original premium is another currency but the insured is domiciled in the US.